30% off your first 3 months with code FOUNDING. See pricing

 And it shows you language.
 The exact words people use when they're looking for something like what you offer.
 That language is often different from how businesses describe themselves internally.
 It's one of the most useful inputs for website copy, landing pages, and product messaging.

-We've written about this before: the gap between how companies describe their products and how customers describe their problems is where engagement tends to stall.
+The gap between how companies describe their products and how customers describe their problems is where engagement tends to stall.

 Google Keyword Planner is free